Are you wondering how long it’s safe to keep food hot in a thermos? Don’t worry, you’re not alone.

 The problem is that most parents heat up foods as hot as they would normally serve it for dinner.
-Remember, you are not heating up the food to eat now, you are heating it so that it can be safely eaten 3-5hours later.
-When you heat food like this the lunch will be cold, regardless of the container you use.
+Remember, you are not heating up the food to eat now, you are heating it so that it can be safely eaten 3 to 5 hours later.
+When you heat food like this, the lunch will be cold, regardless of the container you use.

-Ask yourself: will the thermos fit in my child’s lunchbox? how much food will I filling it with? will my kindergardener be able to open it?
-Remember, that with any new container you purchase for your child, you must teach him/her how to use it first at home.
+Ask yourself: Will the thermos fit into my child’s lunch box?
+How much food will I be filling it with?
+Will my kindergartener be able to open it?
+Remember, with any new container you purchase for your child, you must teach him/her how to use it first at home.